Live Casino Guide

 Are internet live dealer casinos legal in the United States?

-The below discussion still serves as a relevant background to the current US online gaming law.
-While there have been no recent legislative changes at a federal level, developments at the state level have been numerous and significant through 2012 and 2013.
+The online gambling regulatory landscape in the United States has evolved rapidly over the last few years.
+While there have been no recent legislative changes at a federal level, developments at the state level have been numerous.

 The catalyst for change came in December 2011 when the US Department of Justice issued a memorandum opining a revised stance on their interpretation of the Wire Wager Act.
 Until this point the DOJ position had been that the Wire Wager Act made all forms of online gambling illegal.
 The revised position was (and still is) that this Act now only applies to online sports betting and not casino, poker or other games of chance.

 The New Jersey and Delaware laws allow bricks and mortar casinos in those states to offer any of the games they provide on their casino floors in online form.
-New Jersey residents may soon be able to play live dealer games streamed from an Atlantic City casino from their homes.
+New Jersey residents are now able to play live dealer games streamed from an Atlantic City casino from their homes.

 Background